 Q. How can I increase my GPA?

-A. The only way to increase your GPA for consideration into the MSW program is by taking upper division (300 or 400 level) courses in social work related areas (such as human behavior, health and human services, gerontology, anthropology, sociology, or psychology) through the CSULB College of Continuing and Professional Education.
+A. The only way to increase your GPA for consideration into the MSW program is by taking upper division (300- or 400-level) courses through the CSULB College of Continuing and Professional Education.
 You can also take upper division undergraduate courses at another college or university ONLY WHILE ENROLLED AT THAT FACILITY.
 These courses MAY NOT be taken through continuing education at other universities.